ibexa/documentation-developer/docs/guide/data_migration.md

 The following example shows how to create an action that assigns a Content item to a Section.

-First, create an action class in `src/Migrations/Action/AssignSection.php`:
+First, create an action class, in `src/Migrations/Action/AssignSection.php`:

 ``` php
 [[= include_file('code_samples/data_migration/src/Migrations/Action/AssignSection.php') =]]
 ```

-Then you need a denormalizer to convert data read from YAML into an action object, in `src/Migrations/Action/AssignSectionDenormalizer.php`:
+Then you need a denormalizer to convert data that comes from YAML into an action object, in `src/Migrations/Action/AssignSectionDenormalizer.php`:

 ``` php